washingtonpost/FastFEC/python/README.md

 ### Setup

-1. If you have not done so already follow the instructions in the root readme
+1. If you have not done so already follow the instructions in the root readme to build FastFEC locally.

-1. Set you working directory to the python subdirectory `cd python`.
+1. Set your working directory to the python subdirectory `cd python`.

 2. Install the dev requirements in a virtual environment with `pip install -r requirements-dev.txt`.